Azure Enterprise enrollment invoices

 This article explains how to manage and act on your Azure Enterprise Agreement (Azure EA) invoice.
 Your invoice is a representation of your bill.
 Review it for accuracy.
 You should also get familiar with other tasks that might be needed to manage your invoice.

-We recommend that direct EA Azure customers use Cost Management + Billing in the Azure portal to manage their enrollment and billing instead of using the EA portal.
-For more information about enrollment management in the Azure portal, see Get started with the Azure portal for direct Enterprise Agreement customers.
+We recommend that both direct and indirect EA Azure customers use Cost Management + Billing in the Azure portal to manage their enrollment and billing instead of using the EA portal.
+For more information about enrollment management in the Azure portal, see Get started with EA billing in the Azure portal.

-As of October 10, 2022 direct EA customers won’t be able to manage their billing account in the EA portal.
+As of February 20, 2023 indirect EA customers won’t be able to manage their billing account in the EA portal.
 Instead, they must use the Azure portal.

-This change doesn’t affect direct Azure Government EA enrollments or indirect EA (an indirect EA is one where a customer signs an agreement with a Microsoft partner) enrollments.
-Both continue using the EA portal to manage their enrollment.
+This change doesn’t affect Azure Government EA enrollments.
+They continue using the EA portal to manage their enrollment.